katzueno/rescan_files_job/README.md

 However, if the image(s) are too large, the server may run out of memory.
 Please be careful.

+This add-on may be useless for the most of concrete5 users.
+But when you need it, you really need it to save your time. it's also a good practice to learn how automated job works, too.

 ## How to Install

 1. Download zip files from the GitHub, or the check it out from Marketplace. (in the future).